Spandan1911/Currency-Converter/README.md

 Welcome to the Currency Converter application!
 This web app allows you to quickly and accurately convert between different currencies in real-time.
-Whether you’re traveling, shopping online, or simply curious about exchange rates, this app makes the process fast and easy
+Whether you’re traveling, shopping online, or simply curious about exchange rates, this app makes the process fast and easy.

 - **Currency Converter Overview**